 Is it fall yet?
 No, not quite.
-We are are about to reach summertime.
-When the weather is high, y’know, that kind of thing.
+We are about to reach summertime.
+When the weather is nice, y’know, that kind of thing.
 Yet, when I leafed through the review pipe I found a dark, melancholy type of album.
-Not made for happy, sunny and airy times.
+Not made for happy, sunny, and airy times.
 And it is from last year to boot.
 One that patiently sat in the RMR review pipe for an extremely long time.

 Yet not all is great on Close to the Shade.
 Whilst no effort is needed to discern (most of) the instruments, the whole friggin’ record has a certain flatness to it.
 The solos are never really crisp, the vocals hate to soar.
-And the instruments – well – are so level they risk to sink into the ground.
+And the instruments – well – are so level they risk sinking into the ground.
 A fine red line exists between the music for the masses and a sound that will jolt you out of your chair.
-The record is a bit like a video you watch and the director seemingly forgot that there’s different types of lighting.
+The record is a bit like a video you watch and the director seemingly forgot that there’s different types of lighting to be had.
 Get my drift?

 But apart from this, Close to the Shade pretty much gorges with good material.
 The electronic undercurrents pretty much out the door after the first track, you’ll find quite a varied medley of elements.
 All that delivered in the typical mid-tempo fashion of this record.
 Acoustic guitars dominate on Reborn and cohabit with a halfway unplugged musical performance.
 Scars shines with this pretty cool solo.
 Or take the excellent When Death Hunts with its savvy arrangement built on a pretty decent song structure.

 And all this musical flow embeds nicely into staunchly constructed lyrics.
 At times self-reflective or touching upon world events like on Burning Rain, the words clearly form a critically important part of Close to the Shade.